Ben Boyce: Biography

 In 2012 Boyce teamed up with Jono Pryor and Guy Williams to create Jono and Ben at Ten.
 The show has become one of TV3's most popular and highest rating shows.
 In 2013, 2014 and 2015 the show was nominated for TV Guide's People's Choice for "Best Comedy" and saw both Boyce and Pryor nominated for "Funniest Person on TV".
 TV3 announced the show was moving to prime time at 7.30pm in 2015 under the name Jono and Ben.

 In 2014, Boyce again teamed up with Pryor on The Rock to host the weekday afternoon show from 3 to 7pm.
 That same year, they brought 90s hip hop star Vanilla Ice to New Zealand to do the "Vanilla Ice Bucket Challenge" – dump two truck loads of ice water over them.
 Afterwards Boyce and Pryor hosted Vanilla Ice in a sold-out concert.

 In 2015, Boyce and Pryor both released their own limited edition Jono and Ben V Energy Drinks.
 The promotion put Boyce and Pryor against each other with their own separate flavours and a competition to be the most popular.

 In September 2015, Boyce and Pryor sailed a children's bouncy castle across Lake Taupō in central New Zealand.
 The journey was 40 km and took almost 10 hours.
 In February 2016, the duo crossed the Cook Strait on a banana boat, after being challenged by Rock morning show host Bryce Casey.
 They attained the unofficial world record for the longest time spent in a bumper car, with 30 hours at Rainbows End.

 In 2017, Boyce and Pryor started working on The Edge radio station.
 The same year, Boyce and Pryor drove a tractor over 650 km from Auckland to Palmerston North, and broke the world record for the longest TV interview, interviewing celebrities for over 30 hours.

 In 2018, Jono and Ben was cancelled; the final show was aired on 15 November 2018.
 Since 2020, Boyce and Pryor have hosted the breakfast show on The Hits and Dog Almighty on TVNZ 2.

 Personal life

 In 2008, Boyce married his wife Amanda, in Fiji.
+Amanda Boyce is a schoolteacher at Balmoral School, which in central Auckland.
 They have two daughters, born 2009 and 2011.